Murder of David Amess: Legal proceedings

-On 27 October, an inquest was opened into Amess's death, but it was immediately suspended "pending the outcome of the criminal proceedings".
-The suspension would be reviewed in April 2022.
-Coroner's officer Paul Donaghy told the inquest that, the day after Amess's death, a Home Office pathologist carried out a post-mortem examination, which showed that Amess had died from multiple stab wounds to the chest.
+On 27 October, an inquest was opened into Amess's death, but was immediately suspended "pending the outcome of the criminal proceedings".
+The coroner's office told the inquest that a post-mortem examination had confirmed that Amess had died from multiple stab wounds to the chest.

 At a plea hearing on 21 December, Ali entered not guilty pleas for the charges of murder and preparing acts of terrorism.
 He was again remanded in custody.

 The trial of Ali began on 21 March 2022, at the Old Bailey in London.
 Prosecutor Tom Little QC described the defendant as a "radicalised Islamist terrorist" and described the killing as a "murder carried out because of a warped and twisted and violent ideology".
 Little said the defendant had researched a list of "523 MPs who carried out a vote to carry out airstrikes in Syria", using the website TheyWorkForYou and had then carried out reconnaissance trips, including six visits to the address of Michael Gove in west London in 2021.
 Ali had researched other MPs, including Mike Freer and Sir Keir Starmer.
 Ali had visited Freer's constituency office on 17 September 2021, but he was not there as he was attending other meetings.
 In total, Ali researched over 250 MPs; Jess Phillips said that she was shocked that she was not informed that she was one of them until after Ali's conviction.
 On 11 April, Ali was found guilty of murder and the preparation of terrorist acts.
 He refused to stand up to receive the verdict, citing religious beliefs and saying he had "no regrets" in what he did.
 On 13 April, Mr Justice Sweeney sentenced Ali to life imprisonment with a whole life order, saying that the murder "struck at the heart of our democracy", and described Ali as a "cold, calculated and dangerous individual".
+Sweeney called Ali "cowardly" for his refusal to accept his guilt and put Amess's family through the ordeal of a trial.
+Ali reportedly smirked and winked at reporters as he was led away by custody officers.
+Amess' family said in a statement they felt "no elation" at the verdict, adding: "We shall never get over this tragedy."